kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 ###doctest, haddock and QuickCheck

-To describe properties of QuickCheck in documents, the "prop>" markup is already defined in latest haddock.
+To describe properties of QuickCheck in documents, the `prop>` markup is already defined in latest haddock.
 Also, doctest already supports it.
 A question is when Haskell Platform includes haddock which supports this notation.